Frequently Asked Questions

 Do you support ffmpeg transcoding?

 No. We do not have plans to add this feature.
-However, it is possible to run a site on the platform and integrate with a third-party transcoding service.
+However, it is possible to run a site on the platform and integrate with a third-party transcoding service or multimedia platform that lets you create streaming-optimized videos.
+Those providers have optimized the highly complex process of transcoding and serving video content, and leveraging their infrastructure is often preferable to a custom solution.

 Do you support Xdebug?